Internet of things: Intelligence

 Ambient intelligence and autonomous control are not part of the original concept of the Internet of things.
 Ambient intelligence and autonomous control do not necessarily require Internet structures, either.
 However, there is a shift in research (by companies such as Intel) to integrate the concepts of the IoT and autonomous control, with initial outcomes towards this direction considering objects as the driving force for autonomous IoT.
-A promising approach in this context is deep reinforcement learning where most of IoT systems provide a dynamic and interactive environment.
+An approach in this context is deep reinforcement learning where most of IoT systems provide a dynamic and interactive environment.
 Training an agent (i.e., IoT device) to behave smartly in such an environment cannot be addressed by conventional machine learning algorithms such as supervised learning.
 By reinforcement learning approach, a learning agent can sense the environment's state (e.g., sensing home temperature), perform actions (e.g., turn HVAC on or off) and learn through the maximizing accumulated rewards it receives in long term.

-IoT intelligence can be offered at three levels: IoT devices, Edge/Fog nodes, and Cloud computing.
+IoT intelligence can be offered at three levels: IoT devices, Edge/Fog nodes, and cloud computing.
 The need for intelligent control and decision at each level depends on the time sensitiveness of the IoT application.
 For example, an autonomous vehicle's camera needs to make real-time obstacle detection to avoid an accident.
 This fast decision making would not be possible through transferring data from the vehicle to cloud instances and return the predictions back to the vehicle.
 Instead, all the operation should be performed locally in the vehicle.
 Integrating advanced machine learning algorithms including deep learning into IoT devices is an active research area to make smart objects closer to reality.
 Moreover, it is possible to get the most value out of IoT deployments through analyzing IoT data, extracting hidden information, and predicting control decisions.
 A wide variety of machine learning techniques have been used in IoT domain ranging from traditional methods such as regression, support vector machine, and random forest to advanced ones such as convolutional neural networks, LSTM, and variational autoencoder.

 In the future, the Internet of things may be a non-deterministic and open network in which auto-organized or intelligent entities (web services, SOA components) and virtual objects (avatars) will be interoperable and able to act independently (pursuing their own objectives or shared ones) depending on the context, circumstances or environments.
 Autonomous behavior through the collection and reasoning of context information as well as the object's ability to detect changes in the environment (faults affecting sensors) and introduce suitable mitigation measures constitutes a major research trend, clearly needed to provide credibility to the IoT technology.
 Modern IoT products and solutions in the marketplace use a variety of different technologies to support such context-aware automation, but more sophisticated forms of intelligence are requested to permit sensor units and intelligent cyber-physical systems to be deployed in real environments.